 Step Sheet: Click here to download.

 I think this line dance is another one that is popular because of the song.
-Kasey Musgraves is a country artist, but her song High Horse was her first song to crossover to pop radio.
+Kasey Musgraves is a country artist, but her song High Horse was her first song to cross into pop radio.
 It is a mesmerizing pop-disco hit you kinda can’t get enough of.
 The line dance is pretty simple, though considered an improver.
 I’m including a great demo and teach video, but also Kasey Musgraves’ music video which is overproduced, but pretty funny & entertaining.

 Step Sheet: Click here to download.